 Apollo SciTech’s DIC-δ13C analyzer is designed for simultaneous and precise analyses of dissolved inorganic carbon (DIC) and δ13C for natural water samples and is based on the Picarro G-2131i CO2/H2O Analyzer.
 The analyzer consists of a digital syringe pump for precise delivery of reagent and sample solutions (KLOEHN, USA), a mass flow controller to accurately regulate the carrier gas flow rate, a specifically designed CO2 stripping reactor that allows for an efficient and smooth stripping of CO2 from the water sample, an electronic cooling system for removing moisture, and a computer communication assembly (USB to RS232 converter with a data acquisition unit).

-The analyzer has a broad analytical range as the sample and standard volume can be changed by users (currently tested for 1-4 ml).
-This feature is useful for analysis of seawater and coastal waters.
-As coastal samples often have large concentration differences and thus require a variable volume and a 100% extraction of CO2 from the sample within a reason period.
+The analyzer has a broad analytical range as the sample and standard volume can be changed by users (currently tested for 1 – 7 ml).
+This feature is useful for the analysis of seawater and coastal waters.
+As coastal samples often have large concentration differences and thus require a variable volume and a 100% extraction of CO2 from the sample within a reasonable period.
 The analyzer has a relatively fast processing rate and high precision.
-The current model is designed for discrete bottle sample analysis in a lab or continuous underway analysis on board a ship.
-A multiport valve is used for the multi-sample version.Below: demo unit of the Apollo Scitech’s DIC-δ13C Analyzer (model: AS-D1) together with a Picarro’s G-2131i Analyzer.
+The current model is designed for automatic sampling from multiple sample bottles in a lab or continuous underway analysis on board a ship.Below: demo unit of the Apollo Scitech DIC-δ13C Analyzer (model AS-D1) together with a Picarro G-2131i Analyzer.

 A typical integration curve/peak with time is given below.
 The peak is almost symmetrical.
-DIC is the area integration under the curve. δ13C is the average of signal when CO2 concentration is above 100 ppmv.
+DIC is the area integration under the curve. δ13C is the average of signal when CO2 concentration is above 350 ppmv.